Disney World plans to reopen Tuesday after cleaning from Irma

 "We are beginning an initial assessment of our property," a Disney World spokeswoman said early Monday.
 "While we experienced high winds and rain, we maintained power throughout the storm."

-Although it's still too early to tell, the spokeswoman cautioned, the resort doesn't expect to see significant damages.
+Although it's still too early to tell, the spokeswoman cautioned, the resort doesn't expect to see significant damage.

 Irma struck Disney World's 25,000 acres of land southwest of Orlando from 1 a.m. to 3 a.m.
 The National Weather Service reported that the Orlando area saw sustained winds up to 58 mph and gusts up to 79 mph.
 The city is under curfew until 6 p.m.
 Monday.